HENRIETTA HOTEL LONDON

 I’ve stayed in the Grand Covent Garden Room which has a view of the London Eye.
 There are (cocktail) books in the room.
 The minibar is full of liquor so you can make your own cocktails.
 There are big bathrobes in the spacious bathroom (with two showers).
 And there’s that beautiful bedhead, a velvet chair and a small working table.
 Service is superb.
 I arrived before check-in time and they made sure the room was ready.
 Also when I wanted to go outside, they quickly rushed to me to hand me an umbrella in case it was going to rain (which it was and I was happy to have it with me).

 Then the restaurant and bar.
 Of course sublime too.
 If you love cocktails you will be in for a treat and the same goes for dinner.
-Ollie Dabbous, of the Michelinstar awarded restaurant Dabbous, opened his new restaurant on the ground floor.
-Expect simple, seasonal dishes with a touch of France.
+Sylvian Roucayrol is head chef of the restaurant on the ground floor.
+Expect dishes inspired by southwest France, Corsica and the Basque Country.
 The interior is done by Meilichzon too and it’s a mix of colors, patterns and stunning three legged tables.

 Check out: www.henriettahotel.com